polarblau/jekyll-hasty/README.md

 [![Build Status](https://secure.travis-ci.org/polarblau/jekyll-hasty.png)](http://travis-ci.org/polarblau/jekyll-hasty])

-At this point of time the `jquery.hasty` plugin **is still under development incomplete**!
+At this point of time the `jquery.hasty` plugin **is still under development and incomplete**!
 Since the jquery plugin is the heart of Hasty, you will still have to wait a bit until you can start using it.
 Sorry.

 ## Preconditions